nbrovedan/Scoreboard/README.md

 ## Running the tests

-For running some tests, import `postman_collection.json` file in Postman and Run collections, or follow the steps below.
+For running some tests, import `postman_collection.json` file in Postman and Run collections or follow the steps below.
 ```
 npm test
 ```